 ENRICHMENT & British Values

-Our Enrichment curriculum incorporates PSHE, Citizenship, Careers and Religious Education and is delivered to pupils in years 7-10 by teaching staff in 2 one hour lessons per fortnight.
-We have interwoven these three subjects into one specialist curriculum area to allow our students to develop their understanding of an increasingly diverse and fast-paced 21st Century world.
+Our Enrichment curriculum incorporates PSHE, Citizenship, Careers and Religious Education and is delivered to pupils in years 7-10 by teaching staff in one hour lesson per week.
+We have interwoven these three subjects into two specialist curriculum areas to allow our students to develop their understanding of an increasingly diverse and fast-paced 21st Century world within Religious Studies and Life Skills.
 Students will consider how they can make a positive contribution to their community and they will be challenged to understand the ethnic, cultural and religious diversity that represents wider British society beyond Halton.

 Students work on various projects to develop their awareness of the surrounding world, we encourage our students to: